bzdgn/data-structures-in-java/README.md

 - DS_011 Package: AVLTree implementation will be completed
 - DS_012 Package: Knight's Tour is going to be demonstrated
 - DS_013 Package: Graphs are going to be completed
-- DS_014 Package: Breadth-First Wave to be implemented
+- DS_013 Package: Breadth-First Wave to be implemented
+- DS_013 Package: Prim's algorithm to be implemented
+- DS_013 Package: Kruskal's algorithm to be implemented